rosmo/ansible-packer-vagrant-openstack-ec2/README.md

 Image service (Glance) and/or automatically instanciate it with a Heat orchestration template.

+Please see the end of the document for the changelog, it contains some important information regarding changes.

 ## Required software:

 - Ansible (http://www.ansible.com/home)
 - Packer (https://www.packer.io/), at least version 0.8.6 for ssh_pty support
 - Vagrant (https://www.vagrantup.com/)
 - qemu-img (available for OS X in Brew's qemu package)
+- Boto for ec2_ami module (pip install boto)

 These scripts assume that you are using Virtualbox to back Vagrant boxes.